AlexanderC04/four-card-feature-section/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
-- Build out the project to the designs provided

 ### Screenshot